ritza-co/ngrok-api-gateway-test-app/.ritza/GUIDE.md

 ## The setup

-This is a basic setup with two services: `auth-service` and `agent-portal`.
+This is a basic setup with two services: `mission-service` and `portal-service`.

 ![](./assets/diagram.png)

-The `agent-portal` service contains a really simple frontend that makes a request to the `auth-service` for authentication and fetches a secret message for James Bond.
+The `portal-service` contains a really simple frontend that makes a request to the `mission-service` for authentication and fetches a secret message for James Bond.

-The `auth-service` should ideally have some traffic policies in place to ensure only authenticated requests are allowed.
+The `mission-service` should ideally have some traffic policies in place to ensure only authenticated requests are allowed.
 In this example, we'll add basic authentication using ngrok's traffic policies to add a username and password.
-This way, the `agent-portal` service can freely make requests to the `auth-service` without worrying about authentication, while any external requests will need to provide the correct credentials.
+This way, the `portal-service` can freely make requests to the `mission-service` without worrying about authentication, while any external requests will need to provide the correct credentials.

 ## 1. Sign Up and Get an ngrok API Key